HATS-ICT/ml-agents-dodgeball-env-ICT/README.md

 To open this repository, you will need to install the [Unity editor version 2020.2.6](https://unity3d.com/get-unity/download).

-Clone the `dodgeball-env` branch of this repository by running:
+Clone this repository by running:
 ```
 git clone https://github.com/calebkoresh/ml-agents-dodgeball-env-ICT
 ```